Advancing Equity in Education Grants

 HOW TO APPLY

-Equity in Education Grant applications are considered once a year; applicants will receive a decision after a two to three-month review period.
+Equity in Education Grant applications are considered once a year through a combined grant cycle; applicants will receive a decision after a two to three-month review period.

 Do you have a proposal idea you'd like to discuss before you apply?
 We'd like to hear from you!
 Please contact us to schedule a conversation.